by Natalie Winter

 There is often some confusion between Paganism and Witchcraft.
 Many, but not all, Pagans are also Witches.
 Witches may not necessarily be Pagan, but most commonly are.
 Anyone who shares the basic beliefs of Paganism is considered to be Pagan, whether or not they practice Magic (often known as The Craft).
 A Witch (who may be male or female) is a practitioner of Magic, which has been described as "the art of changing consciousness at will".

 Part of Magic is indeed changing one's own consciousness.
 At a very simple level this may simply involve 'switching on' one's natural ability to perceive auras, spirits and the like.
 On a more sophisticated level, a Witch might connect her consciousness with that of a wild or domestic animal in order to see what it sees and go where it goes, or to 'read' another person's emotional state or even thoughts.
 And consciousness has the ability to subtly mould reality.
 It is entirely possible for a Witch to affect the weather, other people's moods or state of health (the basis of Healing Magic), or to divine or even to influence the most likely course of the future.

-With experience, a Witch can tap into Mother Earth's own magical energy, the combined life-force of every living thing on the planet, and use this as she sees fit.
+With experience, a Witch can tap into Mother Earth's own magical energy, the combined life-force of every living thing on the planet (and in animistic traditions such as my own, also the power of the non-living parts of the planet), and use this as she sees fit.
 Groups of Witches may well come together to multiply the effect of their Magic; a particularly good example of this is the annual Earth Healing Day, where Witches and Pagans all over the world come together in groups to use Magic and prayer to try to heal the Earth's environment from the damage caused by humankind's excesses.